 Myth #2: Naloxone Prevents Addicts from Seeking Treatment

 Truth: There is nothing to indicate that naloxone discourages addicts from entering a rehab program.
 If anything, this is the one drug that can save addicts from certain death and offer them a chance to get professional help.
-The near-death experience often serves as a catalyst to get clean and sober.
+The near-death experience often catalyzes to get clean and sober.

 Myth #3: Naloxone is Only Given by Syringe